masakistewart/slantline/README.md

 NodeJS/ExpressJS - PostgreSQL - Python - Angular
 -

 NEWS is my capstone project for Galvanize's full stack web development  immersive program.
 It was completed in 2 weeks.
-Everything from the idea itself and all the subsiquent code that followed.
+Everything from the idea itself and all the subsequent code that followed.

 ####
 One of the aspects that I enjoyed most about building this project was teaching myself to write Python.
-Its an amazing language to program in.
+It's an amazing language to program in.
 Everything from syntax, the look, the data proccessing capabilities all make Python a contender for my top coding language.

-Another area I particularly enjoyed was Building the API to recieve data from the Python Code and have it work with an ExpressJS server as well as a PostgreSQL database.
+Another area I particularly enjoyed was building the API to recieve data from the Python Code and have it work with an ExpressJS server as well as a PostgreSQL database.
 When I got everything up and running I had this amazing feeling that I had created a fully functioning ecosystem.
 My app felt alive.